-White House: Classified documents found at Biden’s home
+Biden says classified document found in ‘personal library’

 “As my colleagues in the Counsel have stated and said to all of you yesterday, this is an ongoing process under the review of the Department of Justice.
 So we are going to be limited on what we can say here,” Jean-Pierre said.

-The Justice Department is reviewing the records that were found at the Penn Biden Center and Attorney General Merrick Garland has asked John Lausch, the U.S. attorney in Chicago, to review the the matter, a person familiar with the matter told The Associated Press this week.
+The Justice Department is reviewing the records that were found at the Penn Biden Center and Garland has asked John Lausch, the U.S. attorney in Chicago, to review the the matter, a person familiar with the matter told The Associated Press this week.
 That person also was not authorized to discuss the matter publicly and spoke on condition of anonymity.

 Lausch is one of the few U.S. attorneys to be held over from Trump’s administration.